phalcon-orphanage/docs/ja/reference/models.rst

 serial columns like in PostgreSQL or auto_increment columns in the case of MySQL.

-PostgreSQL uses sequences to generate auto-numeric values, by default, Phalcon tries to obtain the generated value from the sequence "table_field_seq", for example: robots_id_seq, if that sequence has a different name, the method "getSequenceName" needs to be implemented:
+PostgreSQL uses sequences to generate auto-numeric values, by default, Phalcon tries to obtain the generated value from the sequence "table_field_seq", for example: robots_id_seq, if that sequence has a different name, the :code:`getSequenceName()` method needs to be implemented:

 .. code-block:: php